-I wasn’t sure how well the pie would taste with a orange-ish glaze so then I thought why not add some of that chocolate orange (Green & Blacks Maya Gold) to the pie crust.
-Then when I tasted the crust – prior to baking it (you don’t bake this) – it was so good that I knew it would be wrong to top it with anything other than peeled orange segments and a small quantity of simple syrup flavoured with orange zest and some triple sec (to be honest I’m not sure the triple sec adds anything to the taste – might as well leave it out.
+I wasn’t sure how well the pie would taste with a orange-ish glaze.
+So then I thought why not add some of that chocolate orange (Green & Blacks Maya Gold) to the pie crust?
+Then when I tasted the crust it was so good… I knew it would be wrong to top it with anything other than peeled orange segments and a small quantity of simple syrup.
+Maybe a simple syrup flavoured with orange zest and some triple sec?
+To be honest I’m not sure the triple sec adds anything to the taste – you might as well leave it out.

 Because what I wanted to post was the banana pear pie.
 Or some version of it.

 In the original version of this I had added a whole bunch of spices to the mashed banana.
 But this time I only added freshly ground pepper to the banana.

 OK so this recipe for Banana Pear Pie is a little different to the original.
 In taste as much as in ingredients and method.
 But it still is a very healthy and vegan dessert.
 It’s simpler to make.
 And it does taste a little of coconut which you may or may not like.
 It only tastes a little of coconut.

-Oh just one final thing – the dates I’m using below are not the hard dried dates, they’re plumped up and moist.
+The dates I’m using below are not the hard dried dates, they’re plumped up and moist.
 If the dates you have are not then you need to soak in them in hot water for about 20 minutes, remove them from the water and reserve the soaking water in case the mix of ground almonds and dates in the food mixer needs a little more moisture to blend properly.
-And you’ll only need 150g of them not 200g.
+And you’ll need less of them probably about 150g instead of 200g.